 Social media is a double edged sword.
 Be smart and don’t get bogged down in the shit (which there is a lot of).
 Use it as a tool to keep your eyes on the ultimate goal; TO TRAVEL MORE.

-If you don’t use social media, create a collage in your room or save dreamy images on your phone.
+If you don’t use social media, create a vision board in your room or save dreamy images on your phone.

 Live within your means.